ahmedosamaalam/listingapp/README.md

    service provider can delete ad.

   -admin :
-   admin can add category
+   admin can add category.
-   admin can edit category
+   admin can edit category.
-   admin can update category
+   admin can update category.
-   admin can delete category
+   admin can delete category.
-   admin can block user temporary admin can delete user admin can add service admin can add product
+   admin can block user temporary . admin can delete user. admin can add service. admin can add product.

   -Other Features:
    pagination